mowangjuanzi/mysql-doc-zh/en/docker-mysql-more-topics.md

 The command mounts `path-on-host-machine/my.cnf` at `/etc/my.cnf` (the server configuration file inside the container), and `path-on-host-machine/datadir` at `/var/lib/mysql` (the data directory inside the container).
 The following conditions must be met for the bind-mounting to work:

-- The configuration file `path-on-host-machine/my.cnf` must already exist, and it must contain the specification for starting the server using the user mysql:
+- The configuration file `path-on-host-machine/my.cnf` must already exist, and it must contain the specification for starting the server using the user `mysql`:

 ```ini
 [mysqld]